mdecourse/metaheuristics/README.md

-# Adesign
+# metaheuristic
-Cython algorithms library for evolution designing.
+An algorithms library for evolution designing implemented by Cython.